Website & Digital Content Accessibility Review and Remediation Process

 Content Types to Review

-Watch the Web Accessibility Perspectives Video to have a better understanding of the importance of making digital content accessible.
+Watch the video Web Accessibility Perspectives to understand the importance of making digital content accessible.

 Step 6: Use Accessibility Checker, Testing & Support Tools